hongvincent/ai-performance-engineering/code/ch2/README.md

-# Chapter 2: B200 Hardware Architecture
+# Chapter 2: GPU Hardware Architecture

 ## Overview

 Understanding your hardware is critical for effective optimization.
-This chapter provides deep insight into the NVIDIA B200/GB200 architecture, helping you make informed decisions about which optimizations have the biggest impact.
-Learn about the memory hierarchy, NVLink interconnect, and Grace-Blackwell coherency model.
+This chapter provides deep insight into NVIDIA GPU architecture, helping you make informed decisions about which optimizations have the biggest impact.
+Learn about the memory hierarchy, NVLink interconnect, and CPU-GPU coherency models.

 ## Learning Objectives

 After completing this chapter, you can:

-- ✅ Understand B200/GB200 architecture and specifications
+- [OK] Understand NVIDIA GPU architecture and specifications
-- ✅ Measure and validate hardware capabilities (HBM3e bandwidth, NVLink throughput)
+- [OK] Measure and validate hardware capabilities (HBM3e bandwidth, NVLink throughput)
-- ✅ Identify hardware bottlenecks in your workloads
+- [OK] Identify hardware bottlenecks in your workloads
-- ✅ Understand Grace-Blackwell coherency and when to use zero-copy memory
+- [OK] Understand CPU-GPU coherency and when to use zero-copy memory
-- ✅ Make architecture-aware optimization decisions
+- [OK] Make architecture-aware optimization decisions

 ## Prerequisites

 **Previous chapters**: [Chapter 1: Performance Basics](../ch1/README.md) - profiling fundamentals

-**Hardware**: 8x NVIDIA B200 or GB200 GPUs (examples adaptable to other architectures)
+**Hardware**: 8x NVIDIA GPU or NVIDIA GPUs (examples adaptable to other architectures)

 ## Examples